cyralinc/terraform-provider-cyral/README.md

 - [Provider](./doc/provider.md)
 - [Resource Repository](./doc/resource_repository.md)

+## Prerequisites

+Our existing provider was created to support Terraform v0.12.
+Therefore, this version of Terraform must be installed in your environment.
+In the future, we plan to add support for newer versions as well.

 ## Build Instructions

 In order to build and distribute this provider, follow the steps below: